The transfer of Adriatank to PIR terminals

 La Petrolifera Italo Rumena - PIR Group - acquired its control in the early 90s, and in 2012 agreed with Ravenna's town council the closure of the terminal and the transport of some storage tanks to PIR terminal in Porto Corsini.
 The labor force has been entirely redistributed within the Group.

-This video shows the transfer of 17 storage tanks along the 8 km of the Candiano canal which separate Adriatank from PIR Terminal.
+This video shows the transfer of 17 storage tanks along the 8 km of the Candiano canal which separate Adriatank from PIR Terminal, the transfer took place in 2014 from the end of March to the beginning of April.

 The project, one of a kind done so far on this canal, took 11 days to carry out and involved 46 people, 5 local companies, 220 and 400 tonnes mobile cranes and 2 self-propelled hydraulic transporters.